timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 metadata:
 - role: by
   name: Tim Benniks
 ---

-In this article I am trying to find a solution for overhead created by a big team during the build of a website.
-I think the component based design pattern can help us to be more agile.

 Since a year and a bit I have been working in a big multidisciplinary team.
 If we work on a global platform website a team usually includes a whole bunch of people: multiple designers, an art-director, a copywriter, an account manager, a project manager, a UI designer, a web-developer, multiple back-end developers, an analytics person, a QA, a technical architect and a technical delivery manager.

 Working with such a large group of people is bound to generate overhead, even if the end result is usually good.
 In my experience people tend to work alongside each-other as they all have their own specialities and little islands of knowledge.
-All disciplines all have different termonology and a different project approach.
+Most disciplines have a different termonology and project approach.

 We need a process enhancement to kill as much communication overhead as possible.
 I think the component based design pattern can help us with getting the basics right.
-With the process groundwork in place we hopefully have more time to tackle that hard twenty percent at the end of a project and go the extra mile with quality assurance.
+With the groundwork in place we should have more time to tackle that hard twenty percent at the end of a project and go the extra mile with quality assurance.

-I think that process enhancer is the component based design pattern.
+I think that process enhancement is the component based design pattern.

 ## What I think component based design is